 Citizen app development is the process of creating software applications by non-professional developers, often referred to as "citizen developers."
-These developers are typically individuals with little or no formal software development training but are interested in creating their own applications.
+These developers typically have little or no coding knowledge but are interested in creating their own applications.

 Citizen development has become increasingly popular in recent years, as low-code and no-code development tools have made it easier for non-technical individuals to create simple applications.
 These tools allow citizen developers to build applications by dragging and dropping pre-built components rather than writing code from scratch.

 Following are some of the application development examples for businesses.

 - Project management apps